Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The apostle John records: "And I saw a NEW HEAVEN and a NEW EARTH: for the first heaven and the first earth were passed away: and there was no more sea.
 And I John saw the holy city, NEW JERUSALEM, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and he their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 And he that sat upon the throne said, Behold, I MAKE ALL THINGS NEW" (Revelation 21:1-5).

 But notice further.
-Outside this city, in the magnificent New Earth, will dwell ALL THE NATIONS OF MANKIND that will be SAVED, and given immortality and eternal life!
+Outside this city, in the magnificent New Earth, will dwell ALL THE NATIONS OF MANKIND that will serve YEHOVAH God and His saints.

-Here the rest of "saved" mankind is described -- those who will enter the Kingdom of YEHOVAH God, during the Millennial reign of YEHOVAH God and the Messiah, and, those who are resurrected to mortal life to be given their chance for salvation after the Millennium, during the "Great White Throne" judgment period -- the "Great Day of Salvation" represented by Hoshana Rabbah, the seventh and final day of the Feast of Tabernacles.
+Here, residing in the New Jerusalem, the rest of "saved" Israel is described -- those Israelites who will enter the Kingdom of YEHOVAH God, during the Millennial reign of YEHOVAH God and the Messiah, and, those Israelites who are resurrected to mortal life to be given their chance for salvation after the Millennium, during the "Great White Throne" judgment period -- the "Great Day of Salvation" represented by Hoshana Rabbah, the seventh and final day of the Feast of Tabernacles.

-However, the term "saved" also has a "present" connotation to it -- that is, the Greek word "saved" also means "those who are in a saved condition," or "those who are in the process of being saved" (see I Cor.
-1:18, 15:2, II Cor.
-2:15, II Tim.
-1:9).
+However, the term "saved" also has a "present" connotation to it -- that is, the Greek word "saved" also means "those who are in a saved condition," or "those who are in the process of being saved" (see I Corinthians 1:18, 15:2, II Corinthians 2:15, II Timothy 1:9).
 Therefore, this verse also has another incredible meaning and fantastic implication.
 Let's notice!

 The Prophecy of Isaiah